 Kawarau Gorge and Pillars of Argonath

-We had a very late lunch in town, cruised along Backingham treet and picked up a few t-shirts and souveniers to take home.
-It was already getting dark when we left Arrowtown
+We had a very late lunch in town, cruised along Buckingham street and picked up a few t-shirts and souvenirs to take home.
+It was already getting dark when we left Arrowtown.

 By the time we arrived in Glenorchy, it was pitch black.
 We spent a while driving up and down Coll road trying to find our Airbnb bunker from the set of the Vertical Limit until we finally gave up and knocked on the door of a house at the end of the road.
-The door was opened by an elderly man, who promptly fetched his daughter who then fetched her husband who to our absolute relief and amazement jumped on the bicycle to show us the way to the right house.
+The door was opened by an elderly man, who promptly fetched his daughter, who then fetched her husband, who jumped on the bicycle to show us the way to the right house to our absolute relief and amazement.

 The bunker was incredibly cozy.
-It was two bankers in fact: a bigger one that contained a kitchenette and a smaller one that was just a bedroom.
+In fact, it was two bankers: a bigger one that contained a kitchenette and a smaller one that was just a bedroom.
 We quickly settled in and fell asleep to the sounds of neighing and galloping horses next door.

 It is quite easy to drive all the way from Lake Pukaki to Queenstown, but we wanted to spend some extra time in lovely Glenorchy.

-In the morning we woke up to the views of Mt Earnshaw out of our bunker’s windows.
-We were looking at the mountain that was used as a filming location for the crossing of the Pass of Karadrass in the Lord of the Rings movie from the window of the bunker that was used on the set of the Vertical Limit.
-Glenorchy was certainly living up to its fame of New Zealand’s film industry capital.
+In the morning, we woke up to the views of Mt Earnshaw out of our bunker’s windows.
+We were looking at the mountain used as a filming location for the crossing of the Pass of Karadrass in the Lord of the Rings movie from the window of the bunker used on the Vertical set Limit.
+Glenorchy was certainly living up to its fame as New Zealand’s film industry capital.

 Glenorchy Mangrove Walkway

-There was nobody on the trail so early and I felt like I had the entire place to myself.
-The trail itself wasn’t as spectacular as most places that we visited in New Zealand in the past week, but the tranquillity of the early morning, the chirping of the birds and the reflection of the snow-capped Mt Earnslaw in the still surface of the lake more than compensated for the lack of the ‘wow’ sights.
+There was nobody on the trail so early, and I felt like I had the entire place to myself.
+Of course, the trail itself wasn’t as spectacular as most places that we visited in New Zealand in the past week.
+Still, the tranquillity of the early morning, the chirping of the birds and the reflection of the snow-capped Mt Earnslaw in the still surface of the lake more than compensated for the lack of the ‘wow’ sights.